Bihać: History

 The following mention in the charter of 1271 confirms that Bihać at that time enjoyed the status of a free city.
 At the head of the municipality was the town elder or major villae, who was often called a judge, and whose decision could only be changed by the king.
 Bihać also had a curia or magistrates, an assembly of local citizens who took the oath of office for this duty, and notaries who kept court and other civil records.

 In 1530 Austria sent troops to defend seven key strongholds in Croatia, one of them was Bihać and another the nearby Ripač.
 The Ottomans occupied Bihać in 1592 after a 10-day siege and from that time Bihać was the most important forts in Bosnia until the 19th century.
 Ottoman rule was briefly interrupted by Auguste Marmont, general-governor of Illyrian Provinces on 5 May 1810.
 He sought to prevent Ottomans from raiding French Croatia and finishing the Ottoman occupation of Cetin.
-After fulfilling these goals, he withdrew from Bihac.
-Ottoman rule in Bihac ended de facto after the Congress of Berlin.
+After fulfilling these goals, he withdrew from Bihać.
+Ottoman rule in Bihać ended de facto after the Congress of Berlin.

-During World War II, the town was occupied by Axis troops and was included into the Pavelić's Independent State of Croatia (NDH).
-The fascist Ustashe regime committed the Genocide of the Serbs and the Holocaust.
-From July to September 1941, some 15,000 Serbs were massacred along with some Jews and Roma victims at the Garavice, an extermination location near Bihać.
+During World War II, the town was occupied by Axis troops and was included into Pavelić's Independent State of Croatia (NDH).
+The fascist Ustaše regime committed the Genocide of the Serbs and the Holocaust.
+From July to September 1941, some 15,000 Serbs were massacred along with some Jews and Roma victims by the Ustaše at the Garavice, an extermination location near Bihać.
+When the German and Italian Zones of Influence were revised on 24 June 1942, Bihać fell in Zone III, administered civilly by Croatia and militarily by Croatia and Germany.
 The town was the capital of a short-lived territory, the Bihać Republic, for two months in late 1942 and early 1943, until it was recaptured by German forces.
-Bihać returned to Bosnian territory on March 28, 1945.
+From 1943 Judita Alargić served near to Bihać as an instructor of the Central Committee of the Communist Party of Yugoslavia.
+Bihać returned to Bosnian territory on 28 March 1945.

 Bihać was besieged for three years from 1992 to 1995 during the Bosnian War.